 Grades PreK-1 ⋅ Young scientist will learn about the three states of matter and then experiment with reactions between acids and bases.
-They’ll learn about what makes soda pop fizz and then make raisins dance.
-They’ll also experiment with FIZZ rockets and discover how to launch them skyward! > Subjects:
+They’ll learn about what makes soda pop fizz and then make raisins dance. > Subjects: States of Matter, Properties of Gases, Chemical Reactions, Density, Scientific Measurement > Grades PreK –

 Grades PreK-4 ⋅ Get ready to enjoy some “good vibrations” when experimenting with the science of sound.
 Use your senses to explore vibrations that allow us to hear, feel, and even see the effects of sound.
 Students will develop some “sound” science principles using hands-on activities to learn about waves, frequency,